gingfreecss3/DoughChecker.ai/ReadMe.md

-Below is an example of a new, complete README file for your DoughChecker.ai project.
-You can adjust details as needed.

----

 # DoughChecker.ai

 DoughChecker.ai is an application that analyzes images of dough to calculate its roundness.
 It consists of a Python backend (using Flask and OpenCV) for image processing and a Next.js frontend for the user interface.